Trump and Netanyahu hold talks as US president warns 'no guarantees' fragile peace in Gaza will hold

 Trump is guarded about the long-term prospects for the truce, even as he takes credit for pressuring Hamas and Israel into the hostage and ceasefire agreement that went into effect the day before he returned to office last month.

-“I have no guarantees that the peace is going to hold,” Trump told reporters Monday.
+“I have no guarantees that the peace is going to hold,” Trump told reporters on Monday.

 The leaders’ talks are expected to touch on a long-sought Israel-Saudi Arabia normalization deal and concerns about Iran’s nuclear program, but hammering out the second phase of the hostage deal will be at the top of the agenda.